watare/RCcar-udp-Raspberry/README.md

 # RCcar-udp-Raspberry
-A projet to build an RC car with a raspberry PI and control it other wifi
+A projet to build an RC car with a raspberry PI and control it other wifi (UDP connexion)

-work in progress; should provide detial instructions when the first part of the project is down

-what is available so far:

-an udp server

-next step

--put the remote control code on git (I need to clean it) -map the gpio using pigpio
--create a Makefile
+the code for the raspberry works however there is no makefile available yet.

+the code for the remote works however there is no make file available yet.